 Investigation and Cleanup Responsibility / Oversight

-In 1995, EPA, TDEC and the Depot entered into a Federal Facilities Agreement (FFA) with DLA that outlined the process for site investigation and cleanup under EPA’s Superfund program.
-DLA, a DoD agency and the former operator of the Depot, is the lead agency for cleanup and restoration activities, with oversight provided by EPA and TDEC.
-DoD maintains overall responsibility for site cleanup and long-term stewardship.
+In 1995, EPA, TDEC and the Depot entered into a Federal Facilities Agreement (FFA) with the Defense Logistics Agency (DLA) that outlined the process for site investigation and cleanup under EPA’s Superfund program.
+DLA, a DoD agency and the former operator of the Depot, was the lead agency for cleanup and restoration activities.
+In December 2010, the Department of Army assumed responsibility from DLA for the remaining environmental restoration activities.
+DoD maintains overall responsibility for site cleanup and long-term stewardship with oversight provided by EPA and TDEC.